RandyIp/Sound-Classification/README.md

 # K Means

 * How it works:
 K Means doesn't use any labels.
-Instead, it tries to create clusters by minimizing distance between
+Instead, it tries to create clusters by minimizing the variance within each cluster.
+The algorithm is an iterative one in which data points are assigned to the cluster which has the closest mean and then the means are updated by the data points which are assigned to that cluster.
+Initial starting points are random.
+(Usually random data points, but the updated means do not need to be an actual data point.)

 * Benchmarking:
 Since K Means is an unsupervised technique, the benchmarking will be different and albeit a bit simpler.
 There are no true labels in an unsupervised machine learning technique so the only way to see how well it performs is if each cluster produced looks like what would be expected.
 In this case, there should be 10 clusters with 300 data points in each cluster.

 * Result:

 ![image](https://user-images.githubusercontent.com/85899973/141888353-262b5bbb-649c-4377-b0c4-1b54dcc52b7e.png)

+* Conclusion:

 # Conclusion